 5. Natural and Accent Lighting

-People are often surprised to hear that we don’t have a ton of natural light in our home.
-In the afternoon, the breakfast nook pours a ton of light into the kitchen.
-However, during the rest of the day, we depend on high-quality LED can lights and softer Edison bulbs in decorative fixtures for accent lighting.
+It often surprised people to hear that we didn’t have a ton of natural light in our previous home.
+In the afternoon, the breakfast nook poured a ton of light into the kitchen.
+However, during the rest of the day, we depended on high-quality LED lights and softer Edison bulbs in decorative fixtures for accent lighting.

 6. A Seating Area

-Speaking of the Breakfast Nook, having a seating area in our kitchen is what makes it the heart of our home.
-From eating meals to doing homework to doing my daily work, this part of the room by far sees the most use.
+Speaking of a nook, the Breakfast Nook in our previous kitchen was the heart of our home.
+From eating meals to doing homework to doing my daily work, this part of the room by far saw the most use.
 Having a place to gather in our kitchen is what gives it life.

-This photo was taken just after we installed the dark hickory hardwood floors and shows the space where the new rug now sits.
+This photo was taken just after we installed the dark hickory hardwood floors in our previous home.
 When it came to choosing a finish for the floors, I knew that I wanted something that was vastly different from the cabinets.
 The contrast is very appealing to me!
 You can read more about our hardwood floors here.